DethAriel/ng-recaptcha/CONTRIBUTING.md

 * Pushed the latest changes to upstream: `git push`
 * Ensure that the build succeeds
 * To start with, make sure all the dependencies are up-to-date: `yarn && yarn clean && yarn demo:install`
+* Build the demo site by running `yarn demo:build`, and test the release on demo site by running `yarn demo`
 * Then you need to prepare a release.
 Run `npm run prepare-release <VERSION>`.
 Use `npm` , not `yarn`!
   * Possible forms of `<VERSION>`: `<MAJOR>.<MINOR>.<PATCH>`, `<MAJOR>.<MINOR>.<PATCH>-beta.<BETA_VERSION>`
 * Verify the latest commit, and run `git push && git push --tag` to push the changes to the origin